-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
 94b Connecting Information in Education Committee Appropriates \$100 and establishes the Connecting Information in Education Committee for FY 2020-21.
 The Committee would be charged with providing recommendations on how to lead the replication and scaling of best practices, how to close the educational achievement gap, and how to prepare every student for success after high school.
 Repeals the section.
 Does not repeal, but also does not change the section.
 The section is removed from the bill.
-Concurs with Governor.
 Sec.
-94c - NEW MCERI (Senate) CEPI Data Streamlining and Reporting of Staffing and Other Costs (House) N/A N/A Appropriates \$100 for the Michigan Center for Education Research and Implementation.
-Includes \$2,500,000 GF/GP to CEPI to streamline reporting, develop processes to measure and compare staffing and spending, and develop an IT strategy for districts to optionally choose to use for IT needs.
+94c - NEW MCERI N/A N/A Appropriates \$100 for the Michigan Center for Education Research and Implementation.
 Sec.
 95b Value Added Growth and Analytics System Appropriates \$2,500,000 GF/GP in FY 2020-21 for a value-added growth and analytics system (EVAAS).
 The department is required to incorporate the model into its reporting requirements.
-The model reports student growth measures at the district, school, teacher, and subgroup levels; recognizes the growth of tested students; includes all available prior standardized assessment data; allows for the disaggregation of student growth results; provides individual student projections to the probability of reaching performance levels on future assessments; and, Repeals the section.
-Retains and funds at \$2,000,000.
-Language stating intent of the Legislature is removed.
+The model reports student growth measures at the district, school, teacher, and subgroup levels; recognizes the growth of tested students; includes all available prior standardized assessment data; allows for the disaggregation of student growth results; provides individual student projections to the probability of reaching performance levels on future assessments; and, demonstrates prior success with Michigan assessments.
+Repeals the section.
 Retains and funds at \$2,000,000.
 Language stating intent of the Legislature is removed.